link1905/system-design-101/content/docs/design-patterns/distributed-job-patterns.md

 ```

 How can we coordinate the capture of three distinct events?
 Buffering events locally until all joined events arrive is an effective solution.
-The `ProductCreator`, for instance, would pause its execution until it receives all necessary events.
+The `Product Creator`, for instance, would pause the execution until it receives all necessary events.

 ```d2
 direction: right